Explore the ‘City of Bridges‘ from a new perspective on Prairie Lily from the South Saskatchewan River.

 Hop on board the Prairie Lily for a cruise through the Meewasin Valley, and take in the beauty of the South Saskatchewan River, the friendly city, and the expansive prairie sky.

-The Prairie Lily, which sails from May 11 to September 10 this year, was built in 1989 by Skipperliner in La Crosse, Wisconsin.
-It was originally used as a sightseeing and charter boat called the Fiesta Queen on the Colorado River.
+The Prairie Lily, which sails from May 10 this year, was built in 1989 by Skipperliner in La Crosse, Wisconsin.
+It was initially used as a sightseeing and charter boat called the Fiesta Queen on the Colorado River.
 Prairie River Cruises bought and moved it to Saskatoon in 2012, renaming it.
 Prairie Lily began sailing the South Saskatchewan River in 2013 and has a total capacity of 119 passengers.

 The sightseeing cruises are an hour long, with boarding beginning half an hour before departure.
 Snacks and beverages (both non-alcoholic and alcoholic) are available for purchase on board.
-The evening sightseeing cruises at 6:30 pm are available on the upper deck only, as capacity allows and weather permitting.
+The evening sightseeing cruises are offered at 2:00 pm and/or 4:00 pm from May to August.
+Sightseeing cruises will not be offered in September this year.

 For those looking to indulge in a delicious meal while cruising, the Dinner and Weekend Brunch Cruises are a perfect choice.
 Chef Kevin from Flavours Catering prepares meals for these cruises, with dinner cruises departing at 6:30 pm and brunch cruises at 11:30 am on Saturdays and Sundays.